11 min read

 While a split team sales model doesn't necessarily mean that you are discarding good leads, there is always the potential for it to happen.
 However, in a full-cycle sales model, the likelihood of losing valuable leads is significantly reduced.

-5. Delight your sales reps with what they crave
+5. Delight your sales reps with what they dream of

 Full-cycle sales models also help make the ownership of sales more clear-cut.
 By having one person prospect, nurture, qualify, and close their sales, there's less room for others to claim commissions or ownership of sales in which they've only had a minor role.
 As a result, this can lead to a happier workplace and better staff retention.